-The geographic area used for the cumulative impact analysis is the same as the API described for each resource topic in this SEA.
+The geographic area used for the cumulative impact analysis is the same as the API described for each resource topic in this RSEA.
 The time frame for the cumulative impact analysis extends from the beginning of large-scale urban development in and around the Project Area in the late 1950s/early 1960s, beginning with I-5 construction, to 2045, the horizon year for the analysis of transportation system changes.

-The RFFAs that were considered in assessing cumulative effects from the Revised Build Alternative are described in Appendix B.
+The RFFAs that were considered in assessing cumulative effects from the Revised Build Alternative are described in Appendix C.

-3.16.1 Air Quality
+3.16.1 AIR QUALITY

 Air quality impact analysis presented in Section 3.2.2 is inherently cumulative, because it considers changes in highway and local traffic volumes based on Metro's regional travel demand model, and on analysis tools that rely on the regional model data projected to the year 2045.
-The combined influence of the Revised Build Alternative, transportation-related forecasts, and potential redevelopment and infrastructure improvement projects summarized in Appendix B would result in emission increases during construction.
+The combined influence of the Revised Build Alternative, transportation-related forecasts, and potential redevelopment and infrastructure improvement projects summarized in Appendix C would result in emission increases during construction.
 However, additive impacts on emissions would not occur under operational conditions.
 The Revised Build Alternative is not expected to contribute to cumulative effects on air quality beyond construction effects, which would be addressed by requiring contractors to implement a variety of measures to minimize emissions from construction equipment and control fugitive dust.

-3.16.2 Climate Change
+3.16.2 CLIMATE CHANGE

 Contributions of GHGs from transportation sources are currently a major component of statewide emissions and will remain so with or without implementation of the Revised Build Alternative.
 Federal, state, and local strategies are expected to reduce transportation sector GHG emissions through fuel economy standards, inspection and maintenance programs, and transition to cleaner, low-carbon fuels for motor vehicles.
 Therefore, decreases in predicted GHG emissions from existing conditions to future conditions (2045) for both the No-Build and the Revised Build Alternatives are expected as result of these regulatory efforts.
-Although estimated 2045 emissions under the Revised Build Alternative would be 1 percent greater than the No-Build Alternative, this is not considered to be a substantial countervailing influence to forecasted decreases in predicted GHG emissions.
+The total estimated GHG annual emissions for the Revised Build Alternative are 0.8 to approximately 3 percent less than GHG emissions of the No-Build Alternative, which is attributed to traffic under the Revised Build Alternative moving more efficiently along I-5.
+Relative to global GHG emissions, this decrease in the GHG emissions for the Revised Build Alternative could be characterized as minor and will have very little effect on the state's total GHG emissions.

-3.16.3 Archaeological Resources
+3.16.3 ARCHAEOLOGICAL RESOURCES

 The combined effect of the Revised Build Alternative and RFFAs could result in an increase in the identification of buried archaeological resources.
 Over time, this could result in an incremental impact as these resources are discovered and potentially removed as a result of land-use and development-related actions, which could also result in the identification of buried archaeological resources.
-It is expected that soil-disturbing activities associated with the proposed action and RFFAs described in Appendix B would be mitigated through measures such as an Inadvertent Discovery Plan.
+It is expected that soil-disturbing activities associated with the proposed action and RFFAs described in

+Appendix C would be mitigated through measures such as an Inadvertent Discovery Plan.
 Because lands within the API have been previously disturbed, there is a low probability for encountering intact archaeological resources, and there are currently no previously documented archaeological resources within the API; therefore, the Revised Build Alternative's contribution to overall cumulative impacts is not expected to be substantial.

-3.16.4 Historic Resources
+3.16.4 HISTORIC RESOURCES